tjdolan121/4502Proj/README.md

 •	What associations are there between locations, crime types, and crime times that will help us to identify crime hotspots and idiosyncriacies?

 Answers:
+•	There is no overt correlation between crime and local economic trends.
+However, these two are not completely unrelated as evidenced by the sudden dip identified in both trends during the months of COVID.
+This warrants further, more detailed analysis.
+•
+•
+•

 ### Application of this knowledge